Fender vs Vox Amps: Which Should You Choose?

 Why Choose Vox Amps?

-Vox amps are also great for rock, pop, and jazz.
-And pretty much anything else you can imagine playing on an electric guitar.
+Vox also handles rock, pop, and jazz, and about anything else you’d throw at an electric guitar.

 Related Articles